We want your Road Scholar learning adventure to be something to look forward to—not worry about. Learn more

 Lunch: Along the trail, we’ll enjoy lunches that were prepared by a local restaurant.

-Dinner: A plated dinner will be served at a local restaurant in a beautiful setting, with soft drinks, coffee, tea and water; other beverages available for purchase.
+Dinner: At a local restaurant, we’ll enjoy a plated meal in a beautiful setting, with soft drinks, coffee, tea and water; other beverages available for purchase.

 Evening: At leisure.